Remote Combat Effects Campaign Medal: Qualifying campaigns

-Airmen who have received a DoD or Air and Space campaign or expeditionary medal or ribbon for the same period of service are not eligible to receive the RCECM.

 Eligible personnel will be only awarded one medal upon meeting the initial criteria for the award.
 A separate bronze campaign star is worn on the medal suspension or ribbon to recognize each qualifying DoD combat operation in which the personnel participated for one or more days.

 Description

 The medal bears a bronze color 1 ¼ inch metal disc bearing a starburst.
 The starburst behind the grid-lined sphere conveys power and the ability to remotely effect the battlefield, anywhere in the world.
 The delta followed by the contrail portrays the remotely piloted aircraft and weapons systems.
 The Hap Arnold symbol denotes the U.S. Air Force.
 The reverse bears a circular inscription, “COMBAT EFFECTS CAMPAIGN” above, and “UNITED STATES AIR FORCE” below, and a “Hap Arnold” symbol above a stacked inscription that reads “REMOTE COMBAT SUPPORT”.
 A pair of beveled deltas flank the circular inscription.

 The ribbon is predominantly blue, with a wide light blue center stripe flanked on either side by a narrow white stripe.
 The colors represent the U.S. Air Force.